dmiruke/find_motion/README.md

 # find_motion - Motion detection with OpenCV

-Video processing script to detect motion, with tunable parameters.
+Video processing Python 3 script to detect motion, with tunable parameters.

 Caches images for a few frames before and after it detects movement.